This chapter gives you general information and helpful tips about error messages.

 Messages are displayed interactively by Oracle Fail Safe Manager, and they are displayed in a trace file if you have tracing enabled.

-To help you find and fix errors, object names, numbers, and character strings are embedded in some messages.
-These embedded variables are represented by %s, %u, 0x%X, or %d. %s represents a string, %u represents an unsigned number, 0x%X represents a hexadecimal number, and %d represents a decimal number.
+To help you find and fix errors, object names, numbers, and character strings are embedded in some messages. %s, %u, 0x%X, or %d represent these embedded variables. %s represents a string, %u represents an unsigned number, 0x%X represents a hexadecimal number, and %d represents a decimal number.

 For example, the message “FS-10014 Failed to move the group %s" might be displayed as follows: